 In 1739 Thomas Dimsdale married Mary Brassey, daughter of the Hertford MP and banker Nathaniel Brassey.
 They had no children.
 She died in 1744.

 In 1746 he married Anne Iles, a relative of his first wife.
-They had 9 children.
+They had nine children together.
 Anne died in 1779.